 Not to mention the excitement mixed with the stress that you’re going through, as there’s a whole new world waiting for you out there!

-So, I had only two weeks to collect all the necessary documents (cruise company gives you the deadline that you need to stick to, and it’s usually two weeks before joining the ship).
+So, I had only two weeks to collect all the necessary documents (the cruise company gives you the deadline that you need to stick to, and it’s usually two weeks before joining the ship).
 Every crew member who gets accepted has to create a profile on the company’s online platform where s/he uploads all necessary documents.

 The necessary documents are:

-1. C1D1 VISA – If your company’s headquarters is based in the USA, and you are not a US or Canada citizen, you’ll be required to obtain a C1D1 Visa.
+1. C1D1 VISA – If your company’s headquarters is based in the USA, and you are not a US or Canadian citizen, you’ll be required to obtain a C1D1 Visa.
 The cruise company will send you the Letter of Employment with the specific date and name of the ship, and once you get a letter, you’ll book an appointment at the US Embassy in your country.
 Soon after the Embassy approves your request, you’ll obtain your C1D1 visa.
 The Visa cost can be covered by the company, or not, depends on the company.
 Mine was around 150 EUR and I was reimbursed by the company once I joined the ship.

-2. PRE-EMPLOYMENT MEDICAL CHECK: In order to work on a cruise ship, it is essential that you are of a good state of mental and physical health.
+2. PRE-EMPLOYMENT MEDICAL CHECK: In order to work on a cruise ship, it is essential that you are in a good state of mental and physical health.
 Your duty number 1 on board is to ensure the safety of both crew members and passengers (in both everyday life and emergency situations), so your health must be good!
 Medical tests vary from company to company, as well as the price you need to pay for them (yes, in most cases you pay your own medical, while in some cases the company covers the cost).

 The price can range from 200$ (I paid 250 EUR and it’s considered as a low price to pay) to 1000$ (unbelievable but true!).
 Also, you cannot go to any clinic: there is a list of clinics approved by the cruise company and you have to go to those clinics to get checked.
 Sometimes, it happens that you have to travel to another city or even another country to get all tests done, which can be exhausting and stressful and, the worst part – it takes time!
 You have to make an appointment in those clinics, and it can take more than two weeks in some cases.
 Keep that in mind and make sure you always update your employer on the process progress and potential issues.

 When it comes to medical tests, the company requirements vary.
-I had to do a dental, ORL, blood and drug tests, chest x-ray, and a few others.
+I had to do dental, ORL, blood and drug tests, chest x-ray, and a few others.
 It normally gets done in a day or can last several days, depends on the clinic.
 Once you get the results, you upload and submit them on your profile.
 They are normally valid for two years, and then you have to re-take them again.

 Also, when you are a cruise ship employee, you have your medical insurance covered.
 Whatever happens to you during the length of your contract (God forbids), your medical is covered.
 There is a medical facility on board as well, free of charge for crew members.